Single Photon Detectors

 - Quantum Optics

-Each of the single photon modules uses a silicon avalanche photodiode.
-Please see the Tutorial tab for details about the functionality of these photodiodes.
-The active quenching circuit integrated into the diode of these single photon systems enables high count rates, allowing users to detect a photon every 35 ns - 45 ns, depending on the model chosen.
-The diodes are actively temperature stabilized to achieve low dark count rates of 25 Hz - 300 Hz, depending on the model and settings, with power level detection down to fW.
+Each single-photon detector or module uses a silicon avalanche photodiode (see the Tutorial tab for a description of the operating principle).
+The active quenching circuit integrated into the diode of these single photon detection systems enables high count rates, allowing users to detect a photon every 35 ns - 45 ns, depending on the model chosen.
+The diodes are actively temperature stabilized to achieve low maximum dark count rates of 60 Hz - 1500 Hz, depending on the model and settings, with power level detection down to fW.
 Please see the Specs tab for complete specifications on all modules.